Hobie Magic 25: Construction

 Construction is mid-tech, employing vinylester and polyester resin over an E-glass and quadraxial lay-up, with 15mm Divincell foam core and carbon reinforcement.

 The mast was manufactured using pre-impregnated carbon fibre in a one piece mould.

 The bowsprit and tiller were also carbon fibre.

 The Spinnaker is 48.4 sqm.

 Specifications

 Class Associations

-The Magic 25 has strong class racing and associations in Australia, New Zealand and Hong Kong.
+The Magic 25 had strong class racing and associations in Australia, New Zealand and Hong Kong.
+As of 2023/4, Hong Kong and New Zealand have active Magic 25 fleet & class racing.